 While the days may be damp and rainy, you need a few warm layers for the evening and morning.
 Despite the challenging weather, with proper gear and precautions, adventurous trekkers can still experience the thrill of the Annapurna Circuit trek in July.
 Extra caution is required.

-Annapurna Circuit Trek Weather and Temperature in August
+Annapurna Circuit Weather and Temperature in August

 August is another summer/monsoon month.
 Rainfall, heat, and humidity are all high in August.
 The rainfall is heavy and frequent, and the persistent rain keeps the atmosphere chilly and moist.